Great Southern Loop

 Day 6 Halls Gap/Ballarat: An optional stopping off point is Brambuk Cultural Centre to delve into Aboriginal history and culture.
 As you travel along the Western Highway, you can admire the imposing Mt Ghiran and explore beautiful Langhi Ghiran State Park, home to significant art sites.
 Upon arrival in Ballarat, step out to enjoy the burgeoning food and wine scene.

-Day 7 Ballarat/Melbourne: Spend a few hours in Ballarat's heritage precinct and unearth the city's rich gold mining history and magnificent architecture on a self-guided heritage walk.
-Dig deeper into the region's past, with a visit to the open-air gold rush museum Sovereign Hill, where you can try your luck panning for gold.
-All too soon it's time to head back to Melbourne, but en route perhaps enjoy a leisurely lunch in Daylesford whilst soaking up the lake views.
+Day 7 Ballarat/Melbourne: Spend a few hours in Ballarat’s heritage precinct and unearth the city’s rich gold mining history and magnificent architecture on a self-guided heritage walk.
+Dig deeper into the region’s past, with a visit to the open-air gold rush museum Sovereign Hill, where you can even try your luck panning for gold.
+All too soon it’s time to head back to Melbourne, but en route perhaps stop for a leisurely lunch in Daylesford whilst taking in the lake views.
 Another possible detour is to Hepburn Springs where you can taste the waters or even soak them up with a pampering spa at Hepburn Bathhouse and Spa.
 Fully rejuvenated, make the short drive back to Melbourne where your tour concludes.

 Accommodation: 3*PLUS Captain's at the Bay, Apollo Bay; 3*PLUS Lady Bay Resort, Warrnambool; 3* D'Altons Resort, Halls Gap; 3*PLUS Sovereign Hill, Ballarat.